 Were you admiring the beautiful gold dome during your walk to the Asian Art Museum?
 This is San Francisco's City Hall.

-This government building welcomes visitors during their normal business hours.
+This government building welcomes visitors during their normal business hours (8 am to 8 pm, Monday - Friday).
 Inside, you get the chance to see its breathtaking marble stairs, the inside of the dome and a couple of small museums.

 It's free to enter and the entire visit takes about an hour.
 Make sure you read my SF City Hall page for tips on finding all the hidden gems within this beautiful San Francisco attraction.